agustinhurquiza/twister/README.md

 I'm not trying to create something revolutionary or useful.

 ## About me
-My name is [Agustin Urquiza](agustin.h.urquiza@gmail.com), I have a Bachelor's degree in computer science obtained in FaMAF UNC.
+My name is [Agustin Urquiza](agustin.h.urquiza@gmail.com), I have a master's degree in computer science obtained in FaMAF UNC.
 I have four years of experience in software development.

 ## Use cases and front end